Free Spoken English Self-Test

 We discuss what you noticed, your professional context, and whether spoken English clarity is meaningfully limiting your results.
 It is a fit and direction conversation, not a full diagnostic breakdown.

-You receive a proper diagnostic assessment: the specific pronunciation and speech patterns affecting your clarity, the likely impact they are having, and a roadmap for what to work on first.
+The Communication Performance Audit is a detailed spoken English diagnostic.
+It identifies the specific pronunciation and speech patterns affecting your clarity, listener effort, and perceived competence, and gives you a clear roadmap for what to work on first.